junxit/us-congress-bills-111/metadata.md

 - 2009-02-13 — Referred to House Judiciary
 - 2009-02-13 — Referred to the Committee on the Judiciary, and in addition to the Committees on Education and Labor, Energy and Commerce, and Financial Services, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2009-02-13 — Sponsor introductory remarks on measure.
 (CR E285-287)
+- 2009-02-23 — Referred to the Subcommittee on Health.
+- 2009-03-30 — Referred to the Subcommittee on Healthy Families and Communities.
+- 2009-07-10 — Referred to the Subcommittee on Crime, Terrorism, and Homeland Security.
+- 2009-07-15 — Subcommittee Hearings Held.
+- 2009-11-03 — Subcommittee on Crime, Terrorism, and Homeland Security Discharged.
+- 2009-12-02 — Committee Consideration and Mark-up Session Held.
+- 2009-12-02 — Ordered to be Reported (Amended) by the Yeas and Nays: 17 - 14.
+- 2010-12-16 — House Committee on Education and Labor Granted an extension for further consideration ending not later than Dec.
+17, 2010.
+- 2010-12-16 — House Committee on Energy and Commerce Granted an extension for further consideration ending not later than Dec.
+17, 2010.
+- 2010-12-16 — House Committee on Financial Services Granted an extension for further consideration ending not later than Dec.
+17, 2010.
+- 2010-12-16 — Reported (Amended) by the Committee on Judiciary.
+H. Rept.
+111-688, Part I.
+- 2010-12-16 — Reported (Amended) by the Committee on Judiciary.
+H. Rept.
+111-688, Part I.
+- 2010-12-17 — House Committee on Education and Labor Granted an extension for further consideration ending not later than Dec.
+21, 2010.
+- 2010-12-17 — House Committee on Energy and Commerce Granted an extension for further consideration ending not later than Dec.
+21, 2010.
+- 2010-12-17 — House Committee on Financial Services Granted an extension for further consideration ending not later than Dec.
+21, 2010.
+- 2010-12-21 — House Committee on Education and Labor Granted an extension for further consideration ending not later than Dec.
+22, 2010.
+- 2010-12-21 — House Committee on Energy and Commerce Granted an extension for further consideration ending not later than Dec.
+22, 2010.
+- 2010-12-21 — House Committee on Financial Services Granted an extension for further consideration ending not later than Dec.
+22, 2010.
+- 2010-12-22 — Committee on Education and Labor discharged.
+- 2010-12-22 — Committee on Education and Labor discharged.
+- 2010-12-22 — Committee on Energy and Commerce discharged.
+- 2010-12-22 — Committee on Energy and Commerce discharged.
+- 2010-12-22 — Committee on Financial Services discharged.
+- 2010-12-22 — Committee on Financial Services discharged.
+- 2010-12-22 — Placed on the Union Calendar, Calendar No. 417.